 January 30th., first official talks with KNWU (Royal Dutch Cycling Federation) representatives,

-February 2nd., talk about a BMX indoor event Arnhem-Holland.
+February 2nd., talks about a BMX indoor event at the Rijnhal in Arnhem-Holland.

 During RAI exhibition, contacts were made with the representatives of the bicycle industry such as: Nishiki's Mr. Molengraaf, Dolf v.
 Vliet, Shimano's Mr. Hartman, Motobecane's Mr. Lamme, Batavus Mr. Hellinga, T.I Raleigh Mr. Derksen, Bell Ray's Mr. Frank van Meeuwen, Protec - Mrs. Carry Peterson.

-Riders helping out giving demonstrations on racing BMX during RAI: Tommy Verbakel, Mark Wiebrands, Wouter Schoneveld, Lammert Moerman, Jan Heusschen, Peter v.d.
+Riders helping out giving demonstrations on BMX racing during the RAI: Tommy Verbakel, Mark Wiebrands, Wouter Schoneveld, Lammert Moerman, Jan Heusschen, Peter v.d.
 Gevel en Nico Does.
 Special attention was given to Peter v.d.
-Gevel on side-hack with friend Peter van Rooy, duo PUSH & PEDAL.
+Gevel on a side-hack with his friend Peter van Rooy, duo PUSH & PEDAL.

-Official S.F.N. qualified BMX race bikes early 1980: Gazelle, Peugeot, Motobecane MX 10, Batavus, Dolf van Vliet BMX, Webco, Nishiki MX 400, Giant serie, Gicom serie BMX 3000, Apprillia Agu, T.I.
+Official S.F.N. qualified BMX race bikes early 1980 were: Gazelle, Peugeot, Motobecane, MX 10, Batavus, Dolf van Vliet BMX, Webco Inc., Nishiki MX 400, Giant serie, Gicom serie BMX 3000, Apprillia Agu, T.I.
 Raleigh serie RAMPAR and Union Shotgun.

-The RAI bicycle exhibition trickered a lot of activities from as well as the industry (essential for a good bases) as potential BMX'ers and organizers.
-Being present at the RAI proved to be a very important marketing tool to get BMX going.
+The RAI bicycle exhibition trickered a lot of activities from as well as the industry (essential for a good bases, material wise) as potential BMX'ers and organizers.
+Being present at the RAI proved to be a very important marketing tool to get the sport going.

-Interesting fact: S.F.N. did not have to pay any expenses for being on the RAI show in Amsterdam: the booth was free, entry was free, we delivered the demo team and made promotion for a new bicycle sport, which would benefit the manufacturers/importers as well.
+Interesting fact: S.F.N. did not have to pay any expenses for being on the RAI show in Amsterdam: the booth was free, entry was free, we delivered the demo team and made promotion for a new bicycle sport, all of that would benefit the manufacturers/importers as well.